What is a Load Board?

 It’s no secret: shipping is the foundation of our country.
-Nearly every sector of our economy depends on the movement of goods from point A to B (and C, and D…).
-According to The American Trucking Associations, the trucking industry generated $738.9 billion in revenue in 2016.
+Nearly every sector of our economy depends on moving goods from point A to B (and C, and D).
+According to the American Trucking Association, the industry generated $732.3 billion in revenue in 2020.

 How does a load board work?

 A load board is usually hosted online.
-Users of the specific load board pay a subscription to log into the load board to post loads or post empty trucks in order to either cover their freight or get their truck loaded.
-The load board facilitates communication between broker, shipper, and owner-operator or small carrier.
+Users pay a subscription to log into the load board to post loads or empty trucks, either moving their freight or loading their trucks.
+The load board facilitates communication between broker, shipper, owner-operator, or small carrier.